Virtually

 You

-can tell when improvised music is not falling into the pitfall of egoic
+can tell when improvised sacred music is not falling into the pitfall of egoic

 "self"-expression because it is turning the listener to the Divine,